popphylotools/mvMapper/README.md

 Preparing data
 ---------------
 This webapp is designed to consume a DAPC data object created with the R library adegenet.
-The particulars of this process go beyond the scope of this document, however a tutorial is avalible [here](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf)
+The particulars of this process go beyond the scope of this document, however a tutorial is available [here](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf)

 Once you have run the DAPC and have an active DAPC object in R, for example called `dapc1` in following the DAPC tutorial, you can save it by running `saveRDS(dapc1, file="dapc.rds")`